 It is important to know that a charity can either be an incorporated or an unincorporated body.
 An incorporated body is a legal entity, meaning it can do the things that a normal individual can do.
 This includes employing paid staff, owning property and executing agreements in the organisation’s own name.
 The trustees in an incorporated body are not normally personally liable, this means that they are not responsible to contribute to the organisation’s liabilities except up to the amount they will have guaranteed usually £10.

 The various types of incorporated charities include the Foundation and Association form of Charitable Incorporated Organisation (CIO), and the Charitable Company.
-The difference between a Charitable Company and a CIO is that the latter must register and file accounts with Companies House and the Charity Commission whereas, the CIO only needs to file accounts with the Charity Commission.
+The difference between a Charitable Company and a CIO is that the Charitable Company must register and file accounts with Companies House and the Charity Commission whereas, the CIO only needs to file accounts with the Charity Commission.
 In a Foundation CIO the members are themselves trustees whereas in an Association CIO there may be members who are not trustees.
 This means that an Association CIO will be able to generate income from members who may pay a subscription but as the members also have voting rights the trustees will have less control over the charity’s decisions.
 This is similar to a limited company which has shareholders.
 The other two types of charitable organisation have an unincorporated structure; these are charitable trusts and unincorporated associations.
 In a charitable trust, the trustees have the responsibility to own and manage assets in the manner set out in the trust deed for the best interest of the beneficiaries who may be a charity or a charitable cause.
 A trust is set up by the settlor who first transfers the assets to the trust.
 Examples of unincorporated associations are sports clubs and voluntary groups which have trustees, a committee, members and some for of rules called a constitution.
 The Royal Yacht Association is a well know club an operates as an unincorporated organisation.

 There are several reasons as to why the trustees of a charity may choose the CIO route over a Charitable Company.
 A CIO only needs to file accounts with the Charity Commission, whereas a Charitable Company will need to file accounts with the Charity Commissions and Companies House.
 This is appealing to organisations who wish to reduce administration and cost burdens but still retain all the benefits of a charitable company namely limited liability for trustees and recognition as a legal person.
 With this in mind, it may seem unclear as to why a trustee/s may still decide upon a Charitable Company over a CIO.
 A CIO that does not follow the legislation and regulations mentioned in the Charities Act 2011 may be discontinued in which case it will no longer be able to function whereas a Charitable Company under similar circumstances may continue to trade as a company.
 This is the main point in support of registering a Charitable Company over a CIO.